- You do not need to live in NH to marry in New Hampshire.

 - Certified copy of a death certificate of a former spouse, if either applicant is widowed Certified copy of a final divorce decree, if either applicant is divorced Certified copy of a civil annulment decree, if the applicant’s previous marriage as annulled.
 This is a court document.

 - Documents that are not in English must be accompanied by a translation that has been signed by the translator.
 A notary must witness the translator’s signature.

 - A male or female who has reached the age of 18 can marry without parental permission.
-A female between the age of 13 and 17 years and a male between the age of 14 and 17 years can be married only with the permission of their parent (guardian) and a waiver.
-A female below the age of 13 and a male below the age of 14 are not allowed to marry under any condition.
+A male or female 16 years of age can be married only with the permission of their parent (guardian) and a waiver.
+A male or female below the age of 16 are not allowed to marry under any condition.